Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: Experiments

-After determining the number of anchors and their positions, we deployed the $16$ UWB anchors in the UTIAS cafeteria and hallway according to the sensor placement design.
+After determining the number of anchors and their positions, we deployed the $16$~UWB anchors in the cafeteria and the hallway according to the sensor placement design.
 The deployment of the localization system during the experiments is shown in Figure~\ref{fig:cafe-hallway-exp}a.
 As explained in Section~\ref{sec:arch_deploy}, we constructed the inertial frame and surveyed the anchor positions within this frame using a Leica total station.
-The average RMSE between the deployed anchor positions compared to the designed positions is $22$ centimeters, which is partially due to the inconsistency between the actual construction results and the building blueprints.
-However, this discrepancy is negligible compared to the overall scale of the space, which spans over $25$ meters.

-We follow the same procedure as the staircase experiments in Section~\ref{sec:stair_exp} and used the Leica total station to provide ground truth.
-However, due to the challenging geometry at the tight corners around the doorway, the total station lost track at the intersection of the cafeteria and the hallway.
-Consequently, we had to conduct experiments in the cafeteria and the hallway separately to obtain reliable ground truth position measurements to quantify the localization accuracy.
+The average RMSE between the deployed anchor positions compared to the designed positions is $22$~cm, which is partially due to the inconsistency between the actual construction results and the building blueprints.
+However, this discrepancy is negligible compared to the overall scale of the space, which spans over $25$~m.
+Due to the challenging geometry at the tight corners around the doorway, the total station lost track at the intersection of the cafeteria and the hallway.
+Consequently, we had to conduct experiments in the cafeteria and the hallway separately to obtain reliable ground truth position measurements from the Leica total station to quantify the localization accuracy.

-We conducted three experiments in the cafeteria and two experiments in the hallway following a predefined trajectory.
-We summarize all the experimental results and demonstrate the estimated trajectories together with the total station ground truth trajectories in Figure~\ref{fig:cafe-hallway-exp}b.
+We conducted three experiments in the cafeteria and two experiments in the hallway following a predefined trajectory and summarize all the experimental results together with the ground truth trajectories in Figure~\ref{fig:cafe-hallway-exp}b.
 The corresponding RMSE for each experiment and the theoretical RMSE analysis are summarized in Figure~\ref{fig:cafe-hallway-fig}a.
-The average localization RMSE in the cafeteria and the narrow hallway are $24$ centimeters and $34$ centimeters, respectively, leading to an overall average of $28$ centimeters in this multi-room environment.
+The average localization RMSE in the cafeteria and the narrow hallway are $24$~cm and $34$~cm, respectively, leading to an overall average of $28$~cm in this multi-room environment.